remram44/gitobox/README.rst

 Note that this is different from putting your .git folder inside your DropBox.
 Here, you don't have anything git-related in DropBox, Gitobox gives you a separate, 2-way-synced Git repository that you can use instead of DropBox (or just keep using DropBox and have the Git history for future reference).

-Currently, only Linux is targeted (because inotify is only available there), but more platforms can probably be added without much efforts.
-Of course, if collaboration between Git and DropBox users is needed, there only need to be one server translating; you don't need to run it on each client.
-This is why this software primarily targets servers.

 Deployment Guide
 ----------------